browserengineering/book/book/visual-effects.md

 That `Alphaf` operation applies to pixels in one surface.
-But with `SaveLayer` we will end up with two surfaces, with all of their pixels aligned, and therefore we will need to combine, or *blend* pairs of corresponding pixels.
+But with `SaveLayer` we will end up with two surfaces, with all of their pixels aligned, and therefore we will need to combine, or *blend*, corresponding pairs of pixels.

 Here the terminology can get confusing: we imagine that the pixels "on top" are blending into the pixels "below", so we call the top surface